 - Broad spectrum CBD is cannabidiol with some other cannabinoids, flavonoids and terpenes.
 Full spectrum or whole plant CBD are the same thing.

 Research suggests that CBD combined with other compounds from the hemp plant, is actually more bioavailable than CBD isolate.
 Think of it as all the plant chemicals working in synergy.
-This is commonly referred to as the entourage effect.4
+This is commonly referred to as the entourage effect and increases CBD bioavailability.4

 CBD is hydrophobic, and this is the main reason manufacturers must strive harder to maintain its bioavailability.
 Hydrophobic means that it isn’t soluble in water, rather it collects in fatty tissue.
 By emulsifying it in a carrier oil, it can become water-compatible (which most people refer to as water-soluble CBD).
 For example, Hempure uses MCT oil as a carrier for CBD.
 Some companies use hemp or other oils.
 MCT oil comes with its own benefits, mainly that the body treats it like a carbohydrate rather than fat.
 This means it travels through the digestive system faster than other oils and loses less CBD in the process.
 There are 3 ways to emulsify CBD into an oil: